The Military Wallet

 In insurance lingo, a deductible is an amount the patient pays before the insurance company starts paying for care.
 With a $15,000 deductible, for example, you’d pay the first $15,000 in health care costs for the year.
 After you reach that amount, the insurance policy would begin paying its share.

 High-Deductible Health Plans work well when combined with Health Savings Accounts or HSAs.
-An HSA lets you set aside pre-tax money which can be spent on health care, including prescription drugs, physician fees, clinic or hospital fees, and even some medical supplies.
+An HSA lets you set aside pre-tax money that can be spent on health care, including prescription drugs, physician fees, clinic or hospital fees, and even some medical supplies.

 Because of the Affordable Care Act, these plans must also pay for preventive care such as routine checkups even before you reach the deductible.